kestra-io/docs/content/docs/03.concepts/outputs.md

 Sometimes, it can be useful to access previous outputs on the current task tree, what is called sibling tasks.

-If the task tree is static, for example when using the [Sequential](../../plugins/core/tasks/flows/io.kestra.core.tasks.flows.Sequential.md) task, you can use the `{{outputs.sibling.value}}` notation where `sibling`is the identifier of the sibling task.
+If the task tree is static, for example when using the [Sequential](../../plugins/core/tasks/flows/io.kestra.core.tasks.flows.Sequential.md) task, you can use the `{{ outputs.sibling.value }}` notation where `sibling`is the identifier of the sibling task.

-If the task tree is dynamic, for example when using the [EachSequential](../../plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachSequential.md) task, you need to use `sibling[taskrun.value]` to access the current tree task. `taskrun.value` is a special variable that holds the current value of the EachSequential task.
+If the task tree is dynamic, for example when using the [EachSequential](../../plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachSequential.md) task, you need to use `{{ sibling[taskrun.value] }}` to access the current tree task. `taskrun.value` is a special variable that holds the current value of the EachSequential task.

 For example:
 ```yaml